A retired couple hiking in the Smokies

 Retiring in Tennessee — FAQs

-Q: Is Tennessee a good state for retirement?
+Q: Is Tennessee a good state to retire in?

 A:

-With low tax rates, affordable housing, a low cost of living, natural beauty, and so many fun things to do, Tennessee is a great place to consider retirement.
+With low tax rates, affordable housing, a low cost of living, natural beauty, and so many fun things to do, Tennessee is a great place for retirement.

-Q: Where is the best place to retire in Tennessee?
+Q: Where is the best place in Tennessee to retire?

 A: